 Curiously, the most common excuses for people refusing to prepare are also the most irrational.
 If you talk to people about this subject, you will most assuredly come across the following illogical reasons:

-Excuse #1: “Whatever will happen, will happen, you can’t prepare for it anyway”
+“Whatever will happen, will happen, you can’t prepare for it anyway”

 The attitude “if I gotta go, I gotta go” or “whatever will happen, will happen” is a peculiar mixture of defeatism and bravado.
 No matter which crisis might occur, there is a strong likelihood you will survive.
-And if you are going to survive, you might as well be prepared with food, water, first aid and a way to defend yourself, your family and your property.
+And if you are going to survive, you might as well be prepared with food, water, first aid, and a way to defend yourself, your family, and your property.

-Excuse #2: “You are just paranoid and I refuse to live in fear of the unknown.”
+“You are just paranoid and I refuse to live in fear of the unknown.”

-If this line of reasoning was correct, then the same person should never wear a seat belt, because potential auto accident is in the same category of the “unknown” as is a potential natural disaster.
+If this line of reasoning was correct, then the same person should never wear a seat belt, because a potential auto accident is in the same category of the “unknown” as a potential natural disaster.
 Yet, nobody will ever accuse you of being paranoid for putting your kid in the car seat.
 It’s just common sense and it’s the responsible thing to do.
 The same goes for emergency preparedness.

-People who think that preparing for a crisis is “living in fear”, got it backwards, really.
+People who think that preparing for a crisis is “living in fear”, got it backward, really.
 You prepare and educate yourself so that you do NOT live in fear.
 The fact that you’re stocked with essentials and ready for a crisis is a reason NOT to be scared or paranoid.
-The truth is, people that should be really scared are the ones who are totally unprepared and living under the assumption that nothing will every go wrong.
+The truth is, people that should be really scared are the ones who are totally unprepared and living under the assumption that nothing will ever go wrong.

-Excuse #3: “Our government will take care of us.”
+“Our government will take care of us.”

-One word: Katrina.
+Two words: Covid Pandemic.
 Learn from that disaster and do not be so naive.